atomicdata-dev/atomic-data-model-builder/README.md

-# atomic-data-model-builder
-A simpel and intuitive tool to create Atomic Data models.
+# A simple and intuitive way to create Atomic Data models